 Participating in the AUC's independent review process to consider facility applications The AUC regulatory review process to consider facility applications for utility projects The AUC uses an established process to review social, economic and environmental impacts of facility projects to decide if approval of a project is in the public interest.
 The AUC considers applications requesting approval of the need for transmission development and facilities applications seeking approval to construct, operate, alter and decommission electric and natural gas facilities.
-Applications, as specified in AUC Rule 007, are required for: - The need for transmission upgrades. - The route and location of transmission facilities. - The siting of power plants. - The construction of a battery storage system. - · The designation of an industrial system. - The need for and siting of natural gas utility pipelines.
+Applications, as specified in AUC Rule 007, are required for: - The need for transmission upgrades. - The route and location of transmission facilities. - The siting of power plants. - The construction of a battery storage system. - The designation of an industrial system. - The need for and siting of natural gas utility pipelines.
 Sometimes the Alberta Electric System Operator's needs identification document application is considered together with a facility application in a single proceeding; sometimes separate proceedings are held to consider each application.
 Application review process

 Step 1: Public consultation prior to applying to the AUC

 Step 2: Application filed to the AUC

 Step 3: Public notice

 Step 4: Public submissions to the AUC

 Step 5: Consultation and negotiation

 Step 6: The public hearing process

 Step 7: The decision

 Step 8: Opportunity to appeal

 Step 9: Construction, operation and compliance

 Application review process

 Step 1: Public consultation prior to applying to the AUC

-An applicant seeking approval of a proposed utility development project is required to engage in a participant involvement program prior to filing an application with the AUC.
-The public involvement program involves consultation with persons whose rights may be directly and adversely affected by the proposed project so that concerns may be raised, addressed and, if possible, resolved.

 The application guidelines and requirements for facility applications can be found in AUC Rule 007: Applications for Power Plants, Substations, Transmission Lines, Industrial System Designations, Hydro Developments and Gas Utility Pipelines.

 Potentially affected parties are strongly encouraged to participate in the public consultation, also called a participant involvement program.
 Early, active and ongoing discussions with an applicant may lead to greater influence on project planning and what is submitted to the AUC for approval.

-Step 2: Application filed to the AUC

-When the applicant has concluded its consultation with potentially affected parties and the participant involvement requirements have been completed, the applicant files its application through the AUC online public filing system, called the eFiling System.
+Step 2: Application filed to the AUC When the applicant has concluded its consultation with potentially affected parties and the participant involvement requirements have been completed, the applicant files its application through the AUC online public filing system, called the eFiling System.
 AUC staff members review each application submitted to verify that all of the application requirements in Rule 007 have been met before an application is deemed complete.
 If all of the required information is not provided, the application may be closed or missing information will be requested of the applicant.
 Rule 007 specifies, among other requirements, that applicants must submit the results of a public involvement program in its application that includes information about how applicants consulted and notified stakeholders and Indigenous groups and identifies any unresolved objections and concerns about the project.
 Step 3: Public notice

-When the AUC receives an application it is assigned a proceeding number and the AUC generally mails a notice of application directly to those who live, operate a business or occupy land in the project area who may be directly and adversely affected if the AUC approves the application.
-The notice initiates the opportunity for formal intervention in the proceeding to consider an application or applications.
-The notice of application will also set out important dates and information about where to find the application and other items being considered.
-The five-digit eFiling System proceeding number in the notice is the most efficient way to find information about a proposed project through the AUC website.

 Step 4: Public submissions to the AUC